niklasramo/eventti/README.md

 ## Getting started

-The library is provided as an ECMAScript module (ESM), a CommonJS module (CJS) and as an IIFE bundle.
+The library is provided as an ECMAScript module (ESM) and a CommonJS module (CJS).

 ### Node